-A criminal defendant who is found to have been legally insane when he or she committed a crime may be found not guilty by reason of insanity.
+A criminal defendant who's found to have been legally insane when they committed a crime may be found not guilty by reason of insanity.
 In some cases, the defendant may be found guilty but sentenced to a less severe punishment due to a mental impairment.
-In states that allow the insanity defense, defendants must prove to the court that they did not understand what they were doing; failed to know right from wrong; acted on an uncontrollable impulse or some variety of these factors.
+In states that allow the insanity defense, defendants must prove to the court that they didn't understand what they were doing; failed to know right from wrong; acted on an uncontrollable impulse; or some variety of these factors.

 Legal Insanity: Background